SuyaSaju/UBahn-Backend-API/Helper.md

 - [ ] Docker error fix
 - [ ] User attribute routes scope fix
 - [ ] index creation for new table
+- [ ] Added feature to remove id field from output

 ## Questions
 - [ ] If there are no results, what status code HEAD API endpoints should return?